Article by Jake Basten

 Wright plays with our expectations as each new track is introduced.
 This first happens with the welcome surprise of “Harlem Shuffle” where most of the audience will be expecting House of Pain’s “Jump” which sampled the opening brass break from the original.
 By picking songs that have also enjoyed success as samples in hip-hop tracks, Wright allows himself some freedom as to whether go with the original soul or disco song, or whether to bring us the more modern hip-hop rendition.
 There are several times in the film where my expectations were subverted, bringing in versions that I hadn’t heard, and keeping the tracks fresh.

 A lot of the songs play in Baby’s earphones, so only he, and the audience, can hear it.
 This creates an interesting space where the music plays both a diegetic and non-diegetic role in the film.
 A clever technique was when Baby takes one earbud out and the music dropped out of the corresponding speaker, opening up the mix on one side to more on-screen detail, including the dialogue as well as car sound effects and other character’s movements.
-This does, however, creates a slightly awkward disconnect between the music and the sound when Baby is facing the camera.
+This does, however, create a slightly awkward disconnect between the music and the sound when Baby is facing the camera.
 The music is being played from Baby’s perspective, while the rest of the sounds are being heard from the camera’s perspective so there is an opposition of direction.
 I wasn’t sure about this at first as it felt wonky to my ears, however I warmed to it and it actually works very well as a device to bring the audience’s attention to the sound and make us feel closer to Baby.

 The sound design is beautifully stylised throughout.
 Ambiences are full and panned well, providing just the right amount of bedding, without affecting the dialogue.
 As above, sound effects are mostly synced to the music throughout the film, which makes the aesthetic whole and cohesive.
-The sounds of the cars and gunfire are intricate and detailed while packing a wallop, and the few gory moments are salaciously satisfying – as good as any Tarantino.
+The sounds of the cars and buy zolpidem tartrate 10 mg gunfire are intricate and detailed while packing a wallop, and the few gory moments are salaciously satisfying – as good as any Tarantino.
 In the final chase scene, the gunfire being synced to the music is exciting and incredibly enjoyable, adding some comedy to the high tension.

 I loved that Baby’s tinnitus ringing in his ears is used as a dramatic device in moments of tension, for example when Baby witnesses or is worried about the other thieves being violent.
 We are used to hearing this type of sound in war films when a grenade goes off, like a sensory overload.
 It is also recycled as a wipe sound effect between scenes, which creates cohesion and familiarity of the sound.